 Schisandra: Plump red berries from the Schisandra vine are known to support healthy function of the liver and kidneys and strengthen the cardiovascular, nervous, and respiratory systems.
 The powdered berries can be steeped to make a tea or rehydrated with warm water and mixed with a dab of honey to make a spread for toast.

-A Bonus Herb for seasonal support:
+A Bonus herb for seasonal support:

 In Spring, one of the most beneficial herbs known to herbalists is Stinging Nettle.
 This herb increases energy levels, supports immune, musculoskeletal and lymphatic health, supports the upper respiratory tract (especially as Spring and Summer plants and pollens emerge), promotes kidney health, and creates a feeling of overall well-being and vitality.
 Nettle can be taken as a supplement or enjoyed fresh as a tea or addition to salads, soups, stews or pesto.

 Safety Note: always check with your trusted doctor or medical provider to see if herbs are a safe choice for your unique health situation.
 This information is for educational purposes only.